 One of the greatest things about milk paint is that you can achieve such an incredible range of looks and finishes with it.
-It’s so incredibly versatile that it has become the go-to choice for designers and do-it-yourselfers in order to achieve a beautiful paint finish makeover to your wood piece.
+It’s so incredibly versatile that it has become the go-to choice for designers and do-it-yourselfers in order to achieve a professional looking finish makeover to your wood piece.

 A short visit on Pinterest can provide endless inspiration for milk paint furniture refinishing projects to work on.
 But a lot of people don’t know just where to begin when it comes to painting furniture using milk paint, so we’ve prepared a few easy tips to get you started.
 Read on and learn how to bring new life to old furniture with these tips to paint or refinish any of your wood projects – from an old hutch you found at the flea market to an old dresser hand-me-down you received from family.